baptistelechat/pyrevit-with-vscode/README.md

 - ✨ Push Button
 - 🔗 Url Button

+> 💡 When the user is prompted to select an existing component, the “+ New value” option appears, allowing the user to interrupt the current process and create the desired new component.

 #### 💼 Extension

 Create a new pyRevit extension by selecting this option.
 You will be prompt for :